 What is the role of field recording in HOBO?

 They are important to both scores.
-In regards to Chernobyl, I recorded GPS signals in Pripyat and pitched them down to create the base samples that I would then manipulate for the sound design elements of the score.
+Regarding Chernobyl, I recorded GPS signals in Pripyat and pitched them down to create the base samples that I would then manipulate for the sound design elements of the score.
 This is what allowed the score to achieve its hazy ethereality, which a friend described as a melody walking through a melting landscape.

 In regards to the New World, the field recordings were left unaltered and were sourced from a multitude of media sources.
 They were vital to shaping the narrative in a way that the music and visuals alone could not.
-The sound design elements were built from tinnitus frequencies and white noise using granular processing.
+Using granular processing, the sound design elements were built from tinnitus frequencies and white noise.

 How do you understand and engage with ‘Black sonic warfare’?